blunderbus88/Bitcoin/principles.md

 The decisions we make today will echo for centuries.
 Therefore, we hold these principles.

 ## 1. Bitcoin is money.
 Bitcoin is not a commodity awaiting conversion into money, nor a platform in search of a use.
-It is money: a direct medium of exchange and a store of value, usable on its own terms.
-We say plainly what it is, because clarity of purpose is the first defense against those who would redefine it into something that it is not.
+It is money: a direct medium of exchange and store of value, usable on its own terms.
+We say plainly what it is because clarity of purpose is the first defense against its attempted transformation into something else.
+The base layer exists to serve Bitcoin's monetary function.
+We reject treating scarce block space as a general-purpose data storage service.

 ## 2. Twenty-One Million
-Scarcity is a promise between generations.
-No government, corporation, developer, miner, emergency, war, recession, political movement, or temporary expediency shall justify  -- even in thought -- debasing that promise.
-We reject the pragmatism of inflation.
-We reject the logic of "lost keys" as a reason to debase.
-We reject the notion that security requires subsidy.
-What is scarce today must remain scarce tomorrow.
-To consider changing Bitcoin’s hard cap limit is to destroy this promise.
-21,000,000.
+Bitcoin's fixed issuance schedule is fundamental to its character as sound money.
+It shall not be altered to create monetary inflation beyond its established limit.
+No government, corporation, developer, miner, emergency, war, recession, political movement, loss of coins, or concern over future miner revenue justifies deliberate monetary debasement.
+We reject perpetual inflation as a solution to Bitcoin's security budget.
+We reject additional issuance to replace lost coins.
+We reject any deliberate expansion of Bitcoin's supply.
+Twenty-one million.
 Not one satoshi more.
-We promise to never propose, consider, or accept a violation of this limit.

 ## 3. Commitment to preserving decentralization.
 We commit to placing decentralization first when evaluating any software change, rigorously rejecting any proposal that increases the cost of running a node or concentrates validation power.
 We believe the network must remain accessible to everyone, using commercial off-the-shelf hardware.
 If a proposed change compromises the ability of individuals to independently verify the ledger and broadcast their own transactions, it is incompatible with our mission.